sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 My understanding is that there are a couple of approved ways to iterate through an array in Rust, including [an Iterator class](https://doc.rust-lang.org/std/iter/trait.Iterator.html) which is probably what I should have used from the get-go (see below).
 One is to iterate through a reference to the array (i.e. `&my_array`) with a `for` loop.
 The strange thing here is that the `value`s yielded to the inside of the loop are also references to the elements of the array.

+Here is a stand-alone example (not from my game).

 ```rust
 fn main() {
   let my_array: [usize; 8] = [2, 1, 3, 5, 3, 1, 3, 3];